 If you’re looking for a recommendation letter for loan applications, you will also be required to submit a financial reference letter.
 The financial reference letter will be used to assure financial institutions of your credibility and will help you in getting a loan from such institutions.

 Don’t forget to follow up

 But, that’s not the last time you should make contact with your recommenders.
 Take the time to let them know if you did (or didn’t) receive an acceptance letter.
-Even if you choose a different school, anyone who is willing to write a letter of recommendation for a masters programme in engineering for you will be interested in your successes.
+Even if you choose a different school, anyone who is willing to write a letter of recommendation for a master’s programme in engineering for you will be interested in your success.